rundeck/docs/docs/administration/configuration/plugins/configuring.md

 1. Instance (Job) scope: the property values defined in the Job definition
 2. Project scope: property values defined in the Project's _project.properties_ file
-3. Framework (Application) scope: property values defined in Rundeck's _framework.properties_ file.
+3. Framework (Application) scope: property values defined in Rundeck's _framework.properties_ file or [Configuration Management](/manual/configuration-mgmt/configmgmt.md).

 When determining the property value to use, Rundeck will evaluate the most-specific scope first (Instance level), and then widen the scope to Project, then Framework definitions.